ibm-cloud-docs/FileStorage/provisioning-file-storage.md

 # Ordering {{site.data.keyword.filestorage_short}}
 {: #orderingFileStorage}

 You can order {{site.data.keyword.filestorage_short}} shares in the console, from the CLI, with the API, or Terraform.
-You can provision {{site.data.keyword.filestorage_short}} and fine-tune your share to meet your capacity and IOPS needs.
+You can provision {{site.data.keyword.filestorage_short}} and fine-tune your shares to meet your capacity and IOPS needs.
 Get the most out of your storage with two options for specifying IOPS: Endurance and Performance.
 You can provision file shares with capacity up to 12 TB and maximum IOPS of 48,000.
 {: shortdesc}

 - You can choose from Endurance IOPS tiers that feature pre-defined performance levels to fit workloads that don't have well-defined performance requirements.